-In general, leukemia can be caused by a genetic mutation (change) that is inherited (passed from generation to generation within a family) or environmental factors, such as smoking, or chemical or radiation exposure.
+In general, leukemia can sometimes be caused by a genetic mutation or change.
+These may be changes that are passed from generation to generation within a family.
+Or, environmental factors may cause these changes, such as smoking or chemical or radiation exposure.
 However, most often the cause of leukemia is not known.

 The following factors may raise a person’s risk of developing PLL or HCL.
 Learn more about the risk factors for CLL .

 Age.
 HCL occurs most often in people between ages 40 and 70.

 Gender.
-Men are five times more likely to develop HCL than women.
+Men are 5 times more likely to develop HCL than women.

 Race/Ethnicity.
-HCL is more common in white people and Ashkenazi Jewish men.
+HCL is more common in white people in general and Ashkenazi Jewish men specifically.
 PLL and HCL are rare in people of Japanese or Southeast Asian descent.